What are payday loans?

 - medium amount credit contracts;

 This section examines the first three type of loans.

 Short-term credit contracts

 Since 1 March 2013, ‘short-term credit contracts’ have been prohibited under section 133CA of the NCCP Act.
-A short-term A contract relating to the giving of credit. is defined as havinga credit limit of $2000 or less and a term of 15 days or less (s 5(1) NCCP Act).
-This definition does not extend to loans offered by authorised deposit-taking institutions (such as banks or credit unions) or ‘continuing credit contracts’ (such as credit card An agreement that the law will enforce.; see also s 204 NCC).
+A short-term credit contract is defined as having a credit limit of $2000 or less and a term of 15 days or less (s 5(1) NCCP Act).
+This definition does not extend to loans offered by authorised deposit-taking institutions (e.g. banks and credit unions) or to ‘continuing credit contracts’ (e.g. credit card contract; see also s 204 NCC).